Love Island (American TV series) season 2: Islanders

 On August 17, 2020, the initial islanders were revealed.

+Noah Purvis was removed from the villa on Day 28 due to him having a pornographic career before appearing on the show.

 Future appearances

-Jeremiah White and Lauren Coogan competed on the thirty-seventh season of The Challenge.
-Lauren also appeared in episode 6 of HBO Max series FBOY Island.
+In 2021, Jeremiah White and Lauren Coogan competed on the thirty-seventh season of The Challenge.
+Coogan also appeared in episode 6 of HBO Max series FBOY Island.

+In 2022, Mackenzie Dipman appeared in the sixth season of Summer House.
 Sher Suarez appeared on the fifth season of MTV's Ex on the Beach.
 Johnny Middlebrooks competed on Paramount+ original All Star Shore and competed on the thirty-eighth season of The Challenge.
+Dipman later returned as a bombshell for the fourth season of Love Island USA.
 Cely Vazquez and Justine Ndiba competed on The Challenge: USA.

 In 2023, Ndiba returned to compete on The Challenge: World Championship.

-Mackenzie Dipman appeared in the sixth season of Summer House (2017 TV series).
-She later returned for the fourth season of Love Island USA.
+Carrington Rodriguez, Middlebrooks, Ndiba, and Vazquez all appeared on season one of Love Island Games.